-We capitalized external and internal costs related to both development and redevelopment activities combined of \$1.3 million and \$1.7 million for the three months ended March 31, 2020 and 2019, respectively.
+We capitalized external and internal costs related to both development and redevelopment activities combined of \$3.9 million and \$1.3 million for the three months ended March 31, 2021 and 2020, respectively.

-We capitalized external and internal costs related to other property improvements combined of \$20.8 million and \$24.3 million for the three months ended March 31, 2020 and 2019, respectively.
+We capitalized external and internal costs related to other property improvements combined of \$9.3 million and \$20.8 million for the three months ended March 31, 2021 and 2020, respectively.

 Interest costs on developments and major redevelopments are capitalized as part of developments and redevelopments not yet placed in service.
 Capitalization of interest commences when development activities and expenditures begin and end upon completion, which is when the asset is ready for its intended use as noted above.
 We make judgments as to the time period over which to capitalize such costs and these assumptions have a direct impact on net income because capitalized costs are not subtracted in calculating net income.
 If the time period for capitalizing interest is extended, however, more interest is capitalized, thereby decreasing interest expense and increasing net income during that period.
-We capitalized interest costs related to development activities of \$0.3 million and \$0.2 million for the three months ended March 31, 2020 and 2019, respectively.
+We capitalized interest costs related to development activities of \$0.6 million and \$0.3 million for the three months ended March 31, 2021 and 2020, respectively.
+We capitalized interest costs related to development activities of \$0.6 million and \$0.3 million for the three months ended March 31, 2021 and 2020, respectively.